 And while this avoidance fuelled solution can be workable in the juniors for some, it’s increasingly likely that as players get older and their competition gets stronger, more frequent losses will be unavoidable.

-So at some stage along the developmental pathway in most cases of parental conditional regard, players tend to resort to the 2ndpathway.
+So at some stage along the developmental pathway in most cases of parental conditional regard, players tend to resort to the 2nd on-court pathway.

 2.)
 Avoid Shame in Ways That Increase Losing

-When children whose parents communicate conditional regard encounter situations in which losing (and thus shame) is a significant possibility, they tend to enact defences such as avoiding challenges, becoming angry, ceasing performance effort, disengaging from the task, or withdrawing physically.
+When children whose parents communicate conditional regard encounter situations in which losing (and thus shame) is a significant possibility, they tend to enact defences such as avoiding challenges, acting angrily, ceasing performance effort, disengaging from the task, or withdrawing physically.

 Unfortunately, as players enact these responses more habitually, they’re very hard to change as all serve to protect players from the shame that they’ve come to associate with loss.